2008 Texas Longhorns football team: UTEP

 UTEP got the ball to start the game and scored a field goal.
 Texas was not able to secure a first down and punted back to Miners, who scored another field goal to take a 6–0 lead.
 On their second possession, Texas drove 80 yards for a touchdown on a McCoy pass to Quan Cosby.
 The extra point gave Texas a 7–6 lead which they still held at the end of the first quarter.

 The Longhorns scored again ten seconds into the second quarter, as McCoy threw a 12-yard touchdown to wide receiver Dan Buckner.
 The Miners' Jose Martinez attempted a 65-yard field goal, but it fell short and Quan Cosby returned it 65 yards to the UTEP 35 yard-line.
 Texas put John Chiles in as quarterback on the next series, and fullback Cody Johnson scored his second rushing touchdown of the season to make the score 21–6.
 With four minutes to go in the half, McCoy threw a touchdown pass to tight end Blaine Irby to make the score 28–6 with the extra point.
 UTEP scored a touchdown with 18 seconds remaining in the half, making the score 28–13 at half-time.

 Texas got the ball to start the second half and drove to the UTEP 14-yard line when McCoy threw an interception in the UTEP end zone; it was his first interception of the season.
 Neither team scored during what the Austin American-Statesman called a "sloppy" third quarter.

 McCoy faked a hitch pass to Brandon Collins and instead threw downfield to Jordan Shipley to extend the lead to 35–13.
 On the very next play from scrimmage, Emmanuel Acho forced Tarrell Jackson to fumble and Roddrick Muckelroy retrieved the ball returned it for a touchdown, making the score 42–13.
 UTEP missed a field goal to end their next possession.
 Texas punted on their next possession, and then took over on downs when UTEP was unable to score on their last possession.
-The Horns kept the ball on the ground and ran out the clock.
+The Longhorns kept the ball on the ground and ran out the clock.